 Changes to revenue recognition impacting insurance entities

 While the new guidance replaces most existing industry-specific revenue recognition guidance in U.S. GAAP, it does not replace the guidance applicable to insurance entities in Topic 944, “Financial Services—Insurance,” of the FASB’s Accounting Standards Codification.
 Accordingly, most risk-bearing insurance entities are scoped out of the new guidance.
-However, upon its effective date, the revenue recognition guidance previously applied by non-risk bearing entities (and risk-bearing entities for non-risk bearing activities) in the insurance sector (e.g., third-party administrators, agents, brokers) will be superseded.
+However, the new guidance does supersede the revenue recognition guidance previously applied by non-risk bearing entities (and risk-bearing entities for non-risk bearing activities) in the insurance sector (e.g., third-party administrators, agents, brokers).
 Application of the new guidance by these entities could significantly affect the timing and amount of revenue recognized, depending on their business models and previous accounting policies.
 In our white paper, Changes to revenue recognition impacting insurance entities, we discuss how the accounting for multiple-deliverable arrangements, performance bonuses, penalties and contingent payments and costs related to customer contracts is impacted by the new guidance.